JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_07.md

 - Attraction.
 We must come to understand that the ideas and experiences which we share will only be

-## Journal Of Uranta E Brotherhood ^{2}
+## Journal Of Urantia E Brotherhood ^{2}

 accepted by those who are hungry for them and ready to receive them with an honest heart and an open mind.

 - Perseverance.
 Lacking wisdom and perspective, we will undoubtedly experience many rejections.
 The recognition of the spiritual value of our efforts will help overcome the natural feelings of disappointment.
 - Commitment.
 Each reader who interests another in the book will want to accept the responsibility and privilege of continuing a personal relationship with that individual.
 The book is a means, not an end.
 Personality relationships are ends in themselves.

-If you have read The LIRANTIA Book and have recognized its truth, you have certainly experienced a strong desire to share this experience with others.
+If you have read The URANTIA Book and have recognized its truth, you have certainly experienced a strong desire to share this experience with others.
 Begin to apply the principles suggested here, and do not turn from the work.
 Reach out to people.
 Share the book and/or its teachings with them.
 With the power of truth and the insight of wisdom you will surely succeed.

 “Never should a righteous cause be promoted by force; spiritual victories can be won only by spiritual power.
 This injunction against the employment of material influences refers to psychic force as well as to physical force.
 Overpowering arguments and mental superiority are not to be employed to coerce men and women into the kingdom.
 Man's mind is not to be crushed by the mere weight of logic or overawed by shrewd eloquence.
 While emotion as a factor in human decisions cannot be wholly eliminated, it should not be directly appealed to in the teachings of those who would advance the cause of the kingdom.
 Make your appeals directly to the divine spirit that dwells within the minds of men.”
 (1765.4)